msaidhassan/show-your-skills-deeprent/README.md

 - Complete this task using the files called `prorated-calculator.blade.php` / `ProratedCalculator.php`
 - Create an interface where users can enter a move-in date and a monthly rent amount
 - Calculate the prorated rent amount based on the chosen date using rules from `/example/proration-rules.json`
+- The calculator should include the start and end date of the proration, the price per day, and the amount of days
 - Account for different month lengths and leap years in the calculation
+- Allow the user to export a PDF of the page

 ### Advanced Tasks (5 Points Each)

 #### 8. Unit Management CRUD Interface
 **Requirements:**
 - Complete this task using the files called `unit-management.blade.php` / `UnitManagement.php`
-- Create an interface with the ability to Create, Read, Update, and Delete units listed in the table
+- Create an interface with the ability to Create, Read, Update, and Delete units listed in a table (like Task 3)
+- Connect this table to a back-end MySQL database (like Task 6)
 - Ensure all alterations show up in the units table of the database

 #### 9. Rent Increase Planning Tool